Show 33 – Internal Communications with ŠKODA, Lloyds Bank and IBM

 - Engaging people in a peer-to-peer way

-Louise spoke about three parts to Employee Engagement:
+Louise spoke about three parts to internal comms and Employee Engagement:

 - Shared belief